topquark22/morseR24/README.md

 \[note 1\]  see **channel setting** below

 \[note 2\] There are at least two versions of integrated Nano + nRF24l01 boards out there.
 The one for which this project was built has CE on pin 10 and CSN on pin 9.
 The other one we've seen has **RF-NANO** printed on the board, and it uses pin 7 for CE and 8 for CSN.
-Make changes accordingly.
+If you have one of these boards, then define `RF_NANO` at compile time.

 ### PWM support and pin A7